tadeugarcia/portfolio/content/index.md

 In my previous role, I focused on building the front-end, handing it over to the developers to work on the back end.
 This, along with starting my career as an art director, has given me a strong UI skill set today.

-One of the directors there, who was also a **developer and visually impaired, taught me many things about accessibility**.
-From best practices to using screen readers alongside him, it was an incredible learning experience for me.
+One of the directors there, who was also a **developer and visually impaired, taught me too many things about accessibility**: from best practices to using screen readers alongside him, it was an incredible learning experience for me.

 ## You can find me over here
 [LinkedIn](https://www.linkedin.com/in/garciatadeu/)
 [Mail](mailto:tadeugarcia.92@gmail.com)
 [Phone](tel:5521979976655)